jhawcroft/cinsimp-web/GENERAL-TODO.md

 * Icons for buttons [DONE]
 * Checkboxes, radio buttons [DONE]
 * auto-hilite [DONE]
+* hilite saving incl. appropriate shared hilite behaviour [DONE]

 * Button menus
 * Field picklists
   * Picklist/content dialog

-* hilite saving incl. appropriate shared hilite behaviour

 (can do these prior to scripting enabled:)
 * Button tasks; link, ? hide for now until can think of things for it to do.;